-If it is your aim to save as much as possible during your vacation to South Majorca, go there in January ($217.32 per night on average), March ($220.39), or February ($221.9), to find the lowest prices for the whole year.
+If you would like to save as much as possible during your vacation to South Majorca, go there in April ($292 per night on average), May ($298), or March ($301), to find the lowest prices for the whole year.

-It's worthwhile to be proactive in South Majorca as only 53% of the properties are available throughout the year, according to our 2020 data.
+We recommend you to book in advance in South Majorca as only 37% of the properties remain available throughout the year, according to last year's data.

 What are the best months for a spontaneous getaway?